heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 1.1.1 Sign-up with a third-party application

-Select a sign-up option of a third-party application to create a DEV account; options include signing up with your Apple ID, Forem, GitHub, or Twitter account.
-In this tutorial, we will use GitHub; however, you can choose a different third-party application—the process for signing-up is the same for all the third-party applications.
+Select a third-party application to create a DEV account.
+You can select Apple ID, Forem, GitHub, or Twitter.

 ### 1.1.2 Authorize DEV to access your third-party application